JohnSalinas123/Project_2-Stack_Postfix/README.md

 Set up core files of project with given code from source code (John Salinas)

-(Excel)Use a stack to manually convert the given infix expression to postfix (Name goes here)
+(Excel)Use a stack to manually convert the given infix expression to postfix (Daniel)
 <ul>
     <li> a * b / (c - a) + d * e </li>
     <li> answer sheet must show the conversion process step by step </li>
 </ul>

-(Coding)Use LinkedStack class to implement algorithm convertToPostFix (Name goes here)
+(Coding)Use LinkedStack class to implement algorithm convertToPostFix (John Salinas)

-(Coding)Write a main method to test implementation, convertToPostFix (Name goes here)
+(Coding)Write a main method to test implementation, convertToPostFix (John Salinas)

 (Book)Read and Study textbook from pages 168 to page 170 (All members) <br />
 <ul>